astoeckel/ev3_event_broker/README.md

 # EV3 EVENT BROKER
 **Communicate with LEGO® EV3 Bricks using UDP**

-This repository contains two programs `ev3_broker_server` and `ev3_broker_client` that facilitate high-speed communication with LEGO® EV3 bricks running the [`ev3dev`](https://www.ev3dev.org/) operating system.
-Furthermore, this library comes with a Python module that allows to integrate EV3 bricks into [Nengo](https://nengo.ai/) networks.
+This repository contains two programs `ev3_broker_server` and `ev3_broker_client`.
+These programs facilitate high-speed communication with LEGO® EV3 bricks running the [`ev3dev`](https://www.ev3dev.org/) operating system.
+Furthermore, this repository contains a Python module that can be used to integrate EV3 bricks into [Nengo](https://nengo.ai/) networks.

-The programs in this repository are designed to be extremely fast ‒ for example, the server program `ev3_broker_server` running on the EV3 brick will never perform any heap allocations after startup, and the use of UDP as an underlying protocol minimizes overhead.
-This software can be used in high-speed control loops (running at about 100 Hz), where the controller resides on the host computer.
+The programs in this repository are designed to be relatively fast ‒ for example, the server program `ev3_broker_server` running on the EV3 hardware will never perform any heap allocations after startup, and the use of UDP as an underlying transport protocol minimizes overhead.
+This software has been successfully tested in PID control loops (running at about 100 Hz), where the controller resides on a host computer.

 **Note:** As of now, the software does not contain support for devices other than the `tacho-motor`.